Serpent Column: Excavation

 Marcus N. Tod says the level of the ground was raised in 1630, and the inscribed portion of the monument was then hidden.
 The base of the column was excavated in 1855, under the supervision of Charles Thomas Newton.
 Fifteen of the serpents’ coils had been hidden and the inscription, beginning at the 13th coil and ending at the 3rd was revealed.
 It was deciphered by C. Frick in 1856, by Ernst Fabricius in 1886 and by others since.

 The 13th coil carries the Laconic inscription:

 "Those who fought the war", followed on coils 12 to 3 by the names of 31 city states.
 This contains eight cities not named in Herodotus, book 9.28 as being present at the battle of Plataea, and excludes Pale, in Cephalonia, which Herodotus did include.
 In the aforementioned paragraph Pausanias lists the names on the offering to Zeus at Olympia, which exclude four cities inscribed on the Serpentine column.
 Perhaps this is a simple oversight by a copyist.
 Although the cities inscribed on the column exclude other cities mentioned by Herodotus as participating in the war, it is clear that the memorial relates to the Great Persian War as a whole, not just the battle of Plataea.
 Coils 12 and 13 have been scarred and dented by sabre cuts, which made the inscriptions difficult to decipher.
-The dedication, said by Diodorus to have been composed by Simonides was not been found.
+The dedication, said by Diodorus to have been composed by Simonides, has not been found.
 One of the serpent heads survives in the Museum of Antiquities, Istanbul.
 This head has its under-jaw missing, in line with the story of Mehmet II striking it off.

 In 2015 a bronze cast copy of the serpent column was made and set up in the Archaeological Site of Delphi.